 As part of fundraising activities, Plumas District Hospital or Plumas Health Care Foundation may contact you to make you aware of giving opportunities for the Hospital.
 You have the right to opt-out of receiving fundraising communications.
 Fundraising communication will include information about how you can opt-out from receiving future fundraising communications if you wish.

 You have the right to a copy of this Notice.
-It is available in the registration areas and by clicking here.
+It is available in the registration areas and below.

 To obtain more information about how to request a copy of your health information, receive an accounting of disclosures, amend or add an addendum to your health information, please contact:

 Plumas District Hospital

 1065 Bucks Lake Road